 An alternative anchorage is north west of the East Breakwater in Goodwick; this is more sheltered from the north but still not great in a north-easterly.
 Goodwick Sands are shallow within the East Breakwater so watch your depth.

 There is water and power on Lower Town quay.
-Normally the Yacht Club showers are available, but not at the moment because of Covid-19 restrictions.
+The Yacht Club showers are available: ask Hugo or Mary Jane in the cafe.
 The town has plenty of pubs (if you walk up the hill!), a large Co-op supermarket and other shops.
 In Goodwick there’s a Tesco Express and a petrol station.
 There’s Wifi on the quay and in the town centre.
 Unfortunately there’s no longer a chandlery.

 Aberporth Range (Cardigan Bay Danger Area)